DIRACGrid/DIRAC/docs/source/DeveloperGuide/Python3Migration/index.rst

     # Good: Prefix the "\n" to make it a bytes object
     with open("my_file.txt", "rb") as fp:
        data = fp.read().split(b"\n")

+  While many guides recommend the use of ``io.open`` this is not suitable for DIRAC as unicode is not handled correctly in all cases.
+  See slide 6 from the `aforementioned BiLD meeting <https://indico.cern.ch/event/956902/contributions/4021427/>`_ for more details.

 **Dictionaries**
   In Python 3 ``my_dict.keys()``, ``my_dict.values()`` and ``my_dict.items()`` now return an iterator instead of a list.